Peter-32/Google-Analytics-Customer-Revenue-Prediction/README.md

   - maybe use fast.ai as part of this
   - Always use an average model to predict unknowns, but you can always build models to attempt to improve this baseline model
   - The more supervised learning problems you think of, the better the overall model.
 You build a system that relies on tons of supervised learning, maybe even the same dataset.
+  - Ensemble: maybe H2O AutoML, LightGBM, and NN (maybe use someone elses public kernel results as part of ensemble)

 - Model